department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/card-sort/card-sort-research-summary.md

 | Veterans age 65+ with complex care needs | What kinds of long-term care services does VA offer?         | 17                                            |
 | Veterans age 65+ with complex care needs | What is adult day care?                                      | 17                                            |

 Generally, we had a high rate of agreement.
 10 of the 13 articles were mapped to our proposed audience label by 31 or more participants.

-The audience label `Veterans age 65+ with complex care needs` had the lowest percent of agreement.
-Only 17 participants put the articles we expected into that category.
+The audience label `Veterans age 65+ with complex care needs` had the lowest rate of agreement.
+Only 17 participants matched the articles we expected with that audience label.
 The remaining participants placed these articles under other audience labels that we didn't expect:

-- The article `What kinds of long-term care services does VA offer?` was categorized under:
+- The article `What kinds of long-term care services does VA offer?` was placed under:
   - Family members and caregivers (11)
   - All Veterans (9)
   - LGBTQ Veterans (2)
-- The article `What is adult day care?` was categorized under:
+- The article `What is adult day care?` was placed under:
   - Family members and caregivers 20)
   - All Veterans (2)